Electroculture

 Keep notes on what was placed, where it was placed, when changes were made, and what outcomes followed.
 Useful observation categories include:

-Tracking these patterns across multiple cycles helps identify what is actually working in your site conditions, room conditions, and climate.
+Tracking these patterns across multiple cycles helps identify what is actually working in your growing environment and climate.

 General Considerations